 Total Manufacturing Control

 Mount Vernon FR fabrics are produced in the company’s vertically integrated manufacturing facility located in Trion, Ga.
-Vertical manufacturing means that Mount Vernon Mills not just controls, but actually completes the entire manufacturing process – from fiber to finished FR fabrics.
+Vertical manufacturing means that Mount Vernon Mills not just controls, but actually completes the entire manufacturing process – from fiber to finished FR fabric.

-Mount Vernon FR vs. The Other Guys
+Mount Vernon FR Fabric vs. The Other Guys

 To ensure that every Mount Vernon FR fabric is of the highest level of reliability, quality, durability, color consistency and shrinkage control, the company has total in-house control of more than 25 major processes, including spinning, weaving, dyeing and FR finishing, and uses more than 3,500 computer-monitored control points and extensive quality assurance testing.